-Strengths Weakness Strengths of Fab Lab Wbijaj are: its general accessibility for all Warsaw residents, lack of financial barriers and convenient location in the city centre. meet the growing demand and interest.
+Strengths Weakness Strengths of Fab Lab Wbijaj are: its general accessibility for all Warsaw residents, lack of financial barriers and convenient location in the city centre.
+Fab Lab Wbijaj! - is constantly growing but has insufficient workshop and warehouse space.
+Therefore, it does not always meet the growing demand and interest.
+Fab Lab Camera Action!
+Too small number of computers.
+Fab Lab Beaten Gary! - the workshop space and music equipment are limited.